 Let’s get started.

 Let’s talk about synergy in mergers and acquisitions in a different manner.
-We will directly take an example and illustrate how synergy works.
+We will directly take an example and illustrate how synergy in M&A works.

 The reason they decide to merge with each other is that Company B produces the raw materials Company A uses to prepare the finished products Company A sells.